ThunixdotNet/thunix_api/README.md

 # Thunix API

 This is the working spec for the Thunix API.
 Until finalization, the spec will be consider v1.  v1 of the API shall be considered unstable, and a work in progress.
+The API should be agnostic to linux distros, and flavors of \*Nix OS's (ie, BSD, etc) whenever possible.

 The API will be authenticated, at all times, using the user's credentials sent in the host headers.